davidfrantz/force/docs/source/setup/docker.rst

   .. code-block:: bash

     # This may take some time (up to 10-20 minutes).
-    # The '-t' flag indicates how your local image will be called, in this case 'my-force'
+    # The '-t' flag indicates how your local image will be named, in this case 'my-force'
     docker build -t my-force .